 An example of a conversion from on-premise software to a SaaS business model can be Adobe.
 Back in the day, you were able to buy a physical copy of Photoshop, whereas now it is connected to a monthly subscription plan that can also gain access to other Adobe products.
 The fee is much smaller than the cost of a physical copy of the program and allows you to update it.
 What is more, you can get a free trial period to test out Photoshop with no bounding contracts.

-Although building a cloud-based application is not for every business case the model itself is gaining popularity because of its benefits.
-Many big enterprises switch to this distribution model like the above mentioned Adobe Photoshop or Microsoft Word.
-Some widely popular applications like Spotify, Slack or Grammarly were built as a SaaS application from the beginning.
+Although building a cloud-based Saas application is not for every business case the model itself is gaining popularity because of its benefits.
+Many big enterprises switch to this distribution model like Adobe Photoshop or Microsoft Word.
+It is also worth acknowledging that some of the widely popular applications like Spotify, Slack or Grammarly were built as SaaS apps from the beginning.

-If you are considering converting to SaaS or developing a new SaaS product and would like advice or outsource the development, contact us.
-We will be more than happy to help you grow!
+No matter if you are considering converting to SaaS or developing a new SaaS product and would to outsource the Saas project development, our SaaS software development team can help you.